 Since 2019 the GDC has been quality assuring specialty training against the Standards for Specialty Education.

-The reports can be found under the respective education or examination provider listed below:
+The available reports can be found under the respective training commissioner or examination provider listed below:

 Royal College of Physicians and Surgeons of Glasgow